openfaas/faas/watchdog/README.md

 Every function needs to embed this binary and use it as its `ENTRYPOINT` or `CMD`, in effect it is the init process for your container.
 Once your process is forked the watchdog passses in the HTTP request via `stdin` and reads a HTTP response via `stdout`.
 This means your process does not need to know anything about the web or HTTP.

+### Next-gen: of-watchdog

+Are you looking for more control over your HTTP responses, "hot functions", persistent connection pools or to cache a machine-learning model in memory?
+Then check out the *http mode* of the new [of-watchdog](https://github.com/openfaas-incubator/of-watchdog).

 ## Create a new function the easy way

 **Create a function via the CLI**